Vuizur/awesome-language-learning/README.md

 * [dictionariez](https://github.com/pnlpal/dictionariez) - A browser extension to look up words on web pages.

 ### Chatbots
 * [ChatGPT](https://chat.openai.com/) - very good for practicing a wide variety for languages.
-Especially with the new version that can listen and reply to you in voice.
+Especially with the new version that can listen and reply to you in voice (freely available in the app).

 ### Learning With Texts (LinQ-like)
 These applications allow you to read texts with an integrated system to look up words, mark them as known, and track your progress.